-Combine the ingredients for the beer batter (flour, paprika, garlic powder, salt, pepper, and beer) and set aside.
+Combine the ingredients for the homemade beer batter (flour, paprika, garlic powder, salt, pepper, and beer) and set aside.
 Brush off any dirt from the mushrooms.

 Dip a few mushrooms into the batter and allow the excess to drip off.
 Carefully add a few mushrooms to the hot oil, but do not overcrowd them.

 Let the mushrooms fry for about 5 minutes, flipping halfway.
 Drain the golden-brown mushrooms on paper towels and repeat with the remaining mushrooms.

 Serve with ranch dressing or your favorite dipping sauce!

 Place the fried mushrooms on a baking sheet and place it in an oven preheated to 200 degrees Fahrenheit.
 This will help keep them warm and crisp while frying the rest of the mushrooms.
 This method works well for all sorts of fried foods- pork tenderloins, steak fingers, onion rings- you name it!

 Brush the dirt off of the mushrooms.
 It may be tempting to just wash the mushrooms under running water- don't do it!
 The mushrooms will absorb too much liquid and will make the batter soggy.

 Cut the mushrooms in half.
 If the mushrooms are super big, cut them in half.
 They will crisp up and fry more evenly.

 Drain the mushrooms.
 After frying, drain the mushrooms on paper towels or a wire rack.